 Signature Style: John Landis always sticks "See You Next Wednesday" somewhere in his movies.
 In this film, it's on a movie poster in Ophelia's apartment.

 Stereotype Flip: While most of the wealthy main characters are good caricatures of rich, blase, arrogant rich people, Billy Ray and Ophelia prove to be more than just a street hustler and hooker.
-Quite against Mortimer's predictions, Billy Ray proves just as adept at being a commodities broker as Winthorpe, if not more.
+Quite against Mortimer's predictions, Billy Ray proves just as adept at being a commodities broker as Winthorpe.
 Ophelia makes no bones about being a hooker, but she's remarkably bright and business savvy for one, going so far as to have a retirement plan from her life on the street.